tinyos/tinyos-main/apps/tests/tkn154/README.txt

     include $(TOSDIR)/lib/mac/tkn154/Makefile.include

-in your application's Makefile after the "include $(MAKERULES)" line as shown in the example applications.
+in your application's Makefile after the "include $(TOSROOT)/Makefile.include" line as shown in the example applications.
 This is also true, if your application uses the Active Message abstraction and you want to use the TKN15.4 MAC underneath AM.
 The full-blown MAC consumes quite a lot of program memory, but you can remove some functionality at compile time by setting IEEE154_X_DISABLED flags defined in $(TOSDIR)/lib/mac/tkn154/TKN154.h (e.g. adding them to the CFLAGS in your Makefile).
 The MAC interfaces are located in tos/lib/mac/tkn154/interfaces and TKN154.h is typically the only MAC header file that your application needs to include.

 If you pass "tkn154debug" to the make system, then a debug mode is enabled,